Zero-Tang/NoirVisor/src/mshv_core/readme.md

 # NoirVisor - MSHV-Core
-This directory is the functionalities designed in accordance to Microsoft Hypervisor specifications. <br>
+This directory is the functionalities designed in accordance to Microsoft Hypervisor specifications. \
-All codes in this directory should be cross-platform designed. <br>
+All codes in this directory should be cross-platform designed. \
 Duly note that this is not a virtualization engine that uses Windows Hypervisor Platform (WHP).

 # Minimal Hv#1 Requirement
-To implement a minimal Hv#1 interface, there are following requirements: <br>
+To implement a minimal Hv#1 interface, there are following requirements: \
 - CPUID Hypervisor Leaf Maximum: `0x40000005`.
 - Indicate support of `AccessVpIndex` and `AccessHypercallMsrs` in CPUID instruction.
 - Three Synthetic MSRs: `0x40000000` to `0x40000002`.